Aparecida, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 January

-If you vacation in Aparecida during January, you may see that it is extremely hot.
+If you vacation in Aparecida during January, you will probably see that it can be very hot.
 Temperatures tend to hover around the 80s F (low 20s C) during the day, while at night they can dip into the 60s F (high 10s C).

 What to wear/what to pack: